Bin-Huang/NodeSpider/README.md

 There are three built-in plan generators that can help you quickly create a plan:

-- `defaultPlan` requests and passes response body to callbacks(expose to developer)
+- `requestPlan` requests and passes response body to callbacks(expose to developer)
 - `streamPlan`  requests and passes response stream to callback(expose to developer)
 - `downloadPlan`    downloads file and saves it in specified path.